ChelseaSchool/puppet-drupal-lamp-stack/README.md

 3. Clone this repository.

-4. The directory "drupal" in the root directory of the clone will act as your root web folder.
+4. Open up terminal, change directory to this git repo root, and start the vagrant box.

-5. Open up terminal, change directory to this git repo root, and start the vagrant box.
+	$ vagrant up

-	`$ vagrant up`
+5. You're all set up.
+The webserver will now be accessible from [http://localhost:8081](http://localhost:8081)

-6. You're all set up.
-The webserver will now be accessible from [http://localhost:8888](http://localhost:8888)
+6. sudo /vagrant/drupal-install.sh

 ## Included in the Stack